NhiNguyen2304/Cinema/README.md

 # Cinema
-This is Cinema project for applying Data Structure.
+⚡️This is Cinema project for applying Data Structure.
-This project aimed to implement data structure as LinkedList, Queue, Stack, Binary Search Tree from scratch by using Python
+⚡️This project aimed to implement data structure as LinkedList, Queue, Stack, Binary Search Tree from scratch by using Python

 ### Project specification, implement data structure to solve project problem